-Besides family, friends, and pets, Kate tends to miss pesto, chocolate, red wine and a vast library of books, while Mel pines after hot showers, down pillows, and her vegetarian diet.
+Besides family, friends, and pets, Kate tends to miss pesto, chocolate, red wine and a vast library of books, while Mel usually pines for hot showers, down pillows, and her vegetarian diet.

 Q: How many flat tires did you have?
 Were there a lot of other bike maintenance issues?

-Amazingly, in China we each had two flat tires over four months of cycling, and for this we credit sheer luck.
+Amazingly, in China, we each had two flat tires over four months of cycling.
+For this we credit sheer luck.
 As far as other bike maintenance issues, we have experienced broken spokes, broken racks, broken gear shifters, braze-ons that snapped off, shredded tires – the list goes on.
 Fortunately none of these were showstopper problems, handily remedied with creative application of duct tape, wire, twine, and spit.

 MORE QUESTIONS?
 Email us.